Let’s talk about volunteer scholarships!

 In addition to these worthy health benefits, volunteering can also help high school students earn different scholarships for their community service.
 Who doesn’t want help paying for college?!

-If you are a student who enjoys helping in the community we have a list of scholarship opportunities that are great for what you are already doing!
+If you are a student who enjoys helping in the community, we have a list of scholarship opportunities that are great!
 Volunteering can really help you pay for college.

 This is an incredible resource.
 They have different campaigns for students ages 13-25 who are living in the United States to help leverage volunteers to make a positive impact in their communities.

 No essays, GPA requirements, or letters of recommendations are needed.
 They do require photos of the activity being worked on.
 They have campaigns for many different causes.

 In 2003, the President’s Council on Service and Civic Participation founded the President’s Volunteer Service Award to recognize the important role of volunteers in America’s strength and national identity.
 This award honors individuals whose service positively impacts communities in every corner of the nation and inspires those around them to take action, too.